esamoilo/Glossar/README.md

-# QUADRIGA Glossar
+# Glossar

-Welcome to the **QUADRIGA Glossar**!
+Welcome to the **Glossar**!
 This project provides a glossary of key terms organized alphabetically, complete with definitions and literature references.

 ## Getting Started